Stochastic Approximation with Decision-Dependent Distributions: Asymptotic Normality and Optimality: Introduction

-The formal statement of the theorem and its proof follow closely the classical work of H\'{a}jek and Le Cam \cite{le2000asymptotics,van2000asymptotic} on statistical lower bounds and the more recent work of Duchi and Ruan \cite{duchi2021asymptotic} on asymptotic optimality of the stochastic gradient method.
-In particular, the fundamental role of tilt-stability and the inverse function theorem highlighted in \cite{duchi2021asymptotic} is replaced by the implicit function theorem paradigm.
+The formal statement of the theorem and its proof follow closely the classical work of H\'{a}jek and Le Cam \citep{le2000asymptotics,van2000asymptotic} on statistical lower bounds and the more recent work of \citet{duchi2021asymptotic} on asymptotic optimality of the stochastic gradient method.
+In particular, the fundamental role of tilt-stability and the inverse function theorem highlighted by \cite{duchi2021asymptotic} is replaced by the implicit function theorem paradigm.

+Taken together, Theorems~\ref{thm:main_informal} and~\ref{thm:lower_inform} provide a solid theoretical footing for the practical application of \ref{eqn:VI_iteration}, which generalizes stochastic gradient descent.
+These results precisely quantify the asymptotic uncertainty of SFB, with confidence regions that are optimally narrow (in an appropriate sense) among all methods for finding equilibrium points.
+In particular, algorithms that use momentum or try to learn and adapt to how the distributions vary cannot achieve better asymptotic performance.
+Thus, stronger modeling assumptions are necessary to develop algorithms with provably superior asymptotic sample efficiency.
+We also note that all results in the paper extend directly to a minibatch variant of SFB, where in each iteration the update direction $G(x_t,z_t)$ is replaced by the empirical average $\frac{1}{m}\sum_{i=1}^m G(x_t,z_{t,i})$ with $(z_{t,1}, \dots, z_{t,m})$ sampled i.i.d.\ from $\mathcal{D}(x_t)$.
+The only effect of the batching is that the asymptotic covariance $\Sigma$ is rescaled by $1/m$ in all results.

+Before continuing, it is important to highlight a limitation of our results.
+In order to generate a sample $z_t\sim\mathcal{D}(x_t)$ in practice, one must first deploy the learning rule $x_t$ and then wait for the population to adapt.
+Consequently, the sampling and deployment have different associated ``costs.''
+Our results can somewhat adapt to this imbalance by using minibatches, as explained above.
+Nonetheless, a more nuanced approach that balances sample complexity against the deployment cost is worth investigating in future work.